MM120-i/MS-DOS_Operating-System/README.md

 A minimalist MS-DOS-inspired operating system built entirely in C, from first principles, with zero standard libraries, zero virtual machines, and maximum curiosity.

-##  Description
+##  Wtf even is this?

 This project is a handcrafted MS-DOS-style OS clone, implemented entirely using custom low-level utilities.
 It comes with a cross-platform `command.com` shell that runs on Windows, macOS, and Linux — no virtualization, no dependencies, just pure C.

-##  Why?
+##  Why tho?

-Because bootstrapping your operating system from scratch is cooler than copy-pasting from gpt 💀
+Because bootstrapping your OS from scratch is better than copy-pasting from gpt 💀

 This project was inspired by a mix of:
 - Retro-tech
+- OS dev
 - Understanding the guts of an OS
 - System architecture